Clean up your SAP Cloud Integration code with script collections and CPILint

 Mission accomplished: The duplicate script issue has been resolved!

-The new script collections feature is a great addition to the Cloud Integration toolbox.
+The new script collections feature is a great addition to the SAP Cloud Integration toolbox.
 Using script collections you can avoid duplicating code, which is something you should strive for as a developer.
 And using script collections in combination with CPILint lets you clean up any duplicate scripts that have managed to find their way onto your tenant.